logo

 Bob Rasmus

 So I think when you say go forward with additional capacity for phase one, I think what you're referring to is the what we believe is that we'll be able to produce more than the what we refer to as the 25 million pounds of nameplate capacity.
-So one, we think that is eminently achievable and two, I can confirm that that will not entail any additional capex to achieve those amounts.
+So one, we think that is eminently achievable.
+And two, I can confirm that that will not entail any additional capex to achieve those amounts.

 speaker

-Peter Gastrake
+Peter Gastreich

 Analyst, Water Tower Research